bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/miniscript.md

 Sanket: 00:33:40

-Yeah, it allows you more functionality, which you could just be a simple thing like I only support free to book key and just have this one thing but if you want to step anywhere more than that you yeah this would make your life much easier like you don't have to deal with fee estimate as in like you don't currently yeah you cannot estimate your with if you have any complex contract it is hard for you to know what is the maximum possible satisfaction witness size which you can have maybe you look at this and it's a complex contract.
+Yeah, it allows you more functionality, which you could just be a simple thing.
+Like I only support free to book key and just have this one thing but if you want to step anywhere more than that.
+Yeah, this would make your life much easier.
+Like you don't have to deal with fee estimate as in you don't currently.
+You cannot estimate your with...
+If you have any complex contract it is hard for you to know what is the maximum possible satisfaction witness size which you can have maybe you look at this and it's a complex contract.
 You don't know how much fees it would take.
 You cannot guess its fees.
 So you still have to have the fee output.

 Murch: 00:34:18